How to Start a Food Bank with No Money

 Develop an efficient system for collecting, storing, and distributing food.
 Consider partnering with existing food banks or organizations experienced in food distribution.
 This will help streamline your operations and ensure that food reaches those in need.

-Related Article: How to Open a Bank Account in El Salvador
+Related Article: How to Convert Airtime to Cash to Your Bank Account

 13. Raise Awareness